Category

 The Process

-To empathise with users and grasp their needs, I collaborated with UX researchers to gather feedback from app stores, surveys, and interviews.
-We identified key themes to guide our problem-solving approach.
-Conducting trendscape research, I documented patterns in bookmarking behaviour, including terminology and interaction feedback.
-Integrating user feedback and trends, I explored various aspects such as what content could be bookmarked, where to store bookmarks, and interaction design.
-Developing user flows, I analysed how users could bookmark content, access their bookmarks, and the steps involved.
-Three concepts were tested, focusing on bookmark location, terminology, and functionality.
-The feature implementation was successful, resulting in a 16% increase in workout starts and a 54% increase in app engagement.
+I worked with UX researchers to pull together feedback from app store reviews, surveys, and interviews, identifying the key themes that would shape the solution.
+I looked at bookmarking patterns across other apps — terminology, placement, and interaction feedback — then explored different approaches to what could be saved, where to store it, and how the interactions should feel.
+Three concepts were tested, focusing on location, terminology, and functionality.
+The feature launched successfully — resulting in a 16% increase in workout starts and a 54% increase in app engagement.

-To empathise with users and grasp their needs, I collaborated with UX researchers to gather feedback from app stores, surveys, and interviews.
-We identified key themes to guide our problem-solving approach.
-Conducting trendscape research, I documented patterns in bookmarking behaviour, including terminology and interaction feedback.
-Integrating user feedback and trends, I explored various aspects such as what content could be bookmarked, where to store bookmarks, and interaction design.
-Developing user flows, I analysed how users could bookmark content, access their bookmarks, and the steps involved.
-Three concepts were tested, focusing on bookmark location, terminology, and functionality.
-The feature implementation was successful, resulting in a 16% increase in workout starts and a 54% increase in app engagement.
+I worked with UX researchers to pull together feedback from app store reviews, surveys, and interviews, identifying the key themes that would shape the solution.
+I looked at bookmarking patterns across other apps — terminology, placement, and interaction feedback — then explored different approaches to what could be saved, where to store it, and how the interactions should feel.
+Three concepts were tested, focusing on location, terminology, and functionality.
+The feature launched successfully — resulting in a 16% increase in workout starts and a 54% increase in app engagement.